...

 So, my young padawan, if you’re a beginner, fear not.
 Hatha yoga is the perfect way to begin your Jedi (yoga) training.

-Luckily, the online Yoga Genie Lesson Planner has 3000+ Hatha yoga exercises that you can drag and drop into a yoga lesson plan.
-Using the Planner is like tapping into the Force (it will feel like magic).
+Luckily, the Online Yoga Lesson Planner has 3000+ Hatha yoga exercises that you can drag and drop into a yoga lesson plan.
+Using the Planner is like tapping into the Force…it will feel like magic.

 I’m using the Force now to read your mind.
 Ah yes, you’re wanting to know what are the benefits of Hatha Yoga.